-Admission to the Gateway hide is £15.00/person.
-Please bring your receipt with you.
+Admission to the Gateway hide is £20.00/person.

-With this addition there is a complete line of hides so nowhere for the birds to see humans walking by.
 The image shows the window area.
 This gives a major advantage for large lenses and film cameras.

-Steve Plume has used the Gateway – see his images on flikr.
+Steve Plume has used the Gateway – see his images on flikr

 The Tower on the right is around 5m (16ft) wide, and about 2.1 meters (7ft) deep.
 Benches and coat hooks are under the roofed area of this photographic hide.
 The gated stairs runs up the left side of the hide.

-Admission to the Tower hide is £20/person.
+Admission to the Tower hide is £25/person.

 Clothing.
 As you will be very visible above the roof-line it would be prudent to wear unremarkable colours..

 These towers have a partial roof as protection should the weather be fickle, a bench is fixed at the rear of the hide and coat hooks are on the left side.
 They have a green line on their floors behind which standing is permitted in the hide should be at least 10 minutes before feeding begins as trials have shown disturbance to the birds when heads first pop above the parapet.